phillip-shvartsman/7821-Project/README.md

 # 7821-Project
-##Final Project for 7821
+## All Digital PLL
-Open the .qpf in quartus to see the project
+Designed in Quartus for Altera FPGAs.
+Open .qpf file in Quartus to see project.